rymo1354/gii_minimization/README.md

 # gii-minimization
-Procedure to minimize structure GII using bond valence parameters (tabulated or user-supplied).
-Built around scipy.optimize.minimize and pymatgen python package
+Method to minimize structure GII using bond valence parameters (tabulated or user-supplied).
+Includes:
+- GIICalculator: class to calculate the GII of an oxidation state-decorated Pymatgen structure object (pymatgen.core.structure.Structure)
+- SiteClusterOptimization: class to optimize the Cartesian coordinates of a Pymatgen site (pymatgen.core.sites.PeriodicSite) to minimize GII
+- GIIMinimizer: class that minimizes the GII of a Pymatgen structure object by iterative site optimization

 # Dependencies
 Python packages: